-The second effect is that of Hawking radiation.
+The second quantum effect to consider is the emission of Hawking radiation.
 Quantum mechanically, matter can escape from the BH due to the Hawking process.
 The rate and average energy of the escaped particles is determined by the size of the BH, $R_S$.

-The purpose of this section is to verify that this general picture can be reproduced from the specific microscopic model which describes the collapsed polymer.
-This means establishing the emergence of a classical horizon that fluctuates quantum mechanically and with the same variance as in Eq.~(\ref{deltar}).
-In practice, this requires showing that the only opportunity for strings to escape from the bound state is via a quantum-mechanical effect, and that the corresponding rate and energy of emission are correct.
+The purpose of this section is to verify that the general picture that we just presented can be reproduced from the specific microscopic model of the collapsed polymer.
+This means establishing the emergence of a classical horizon that fluctuates quantum mechanically at the correct strength as in Eq.~(\ref{deltar}).
+Also, that strings escape from the bound state via a quantum-mechanical effect whose rate and energy of emission agree with those of the Hawking process.
 Since the microscopic model does not contain gravity explicitly, this constitutes a highly non-trivial check on the viability of our proposal for the interior.